kristelcaisip/UsefulProgrammingThings/03-JavaScript/03b-React.js/README.md

 * Syntax extension to JavaScript
    * Almost like a template language (i.e. HTML within JavaScript)
+   * You write the HTML the normal way and the JavaScript must always be enclosed in `{...}`
 * [Babel.js](https://babeljs.io) is the one that converts JSX into JavaScript
 * Recommended to use in React to describe the View/UI should look like
+* A component must always return back a JSX
 * You cannot use caps in JSX --it will not compile!!
 * It makes use of a `className` instead of `class`
    ```